Atlanta rapper Young Thug faces new charges in RICO case

 Williams' attorney, Brian Steel, said his client is innocent and looks forward to fighting the charges in court.

-Williams, along with rapper Gunna, whose real name is Sergio Kitchens, remain in jail after bond was denied for both earlier this year.
+Williams and rapper Gunna, whose real name is Sergio Kitchens, remains in jail after bond was denied for both earlier this year.
 Steel said a new bond hearing for Williams has been scheduled for next week.
 A tentative trial date has been set for Jan.
 9, 2023.

 Shannon Stillwell and Quamarvious Nichols were charged with one additional count of possession of a firearm by a convicted felon related to the death of Shymel Drinks on March 18.